hbfv/fightgame/README.md

 # Fight Game
 I am creating a simple game using Python 3.

-# CURRENT VERSION - 0.151
+# CURRENT VERSION - 0.2
 #### New:
+-UI overhaul
+-Added chance to miss an attack
+-CPU health now scales depending on the class you choose

+# PREVIOUS VERSIONS
+#### V0.151
 -Made the main menu more appealing to look at

-# PREVIOUS VERSIONS
 #### V0.15
 -Game fully functional (AI fights back, winner can be determined)